-That was the headline for the article that included this picture which was published in the Daily Oklahoman on Sunday, April 3, 1938.
+That was the headline for the article which included this picture which was published in the Daily Oklahoman on Sunday April 3, 1938.
 My mother is the "pretty girl" on the left in the picture.

 At 1608 Classen Boulevard is a large Spanish type house.
 It has the same distinguishing elegance of line that is characteristic of the houses in the block-those of a bone specialist, a city minister, a corporation lawyer, an architecht and some of the city's business and professional leaders.